nowaproj/docs/docs/ui/components.md

 It is used when you want to have multiple copies of a widget but you want them all to look the same.
 In other words, if you changed anything in any copy of that component, you want the rest of the copies to be automatically updated.

-For example, if you created a card widget that will hold one news, this card widget will have multiple copies each one holding one news.
+For example, if you created a card widget that will hold one piece of news, this card widget will have multiple copies each one holding one piece of news.
 You might also use the same card inside another screen.
 Let’s say you decided to change the font of the text inside the card, you don’t want to look everywhere you used that card and change the text font manually.
 On the other hand, if you created a component out of that widget that holds the news card, updating anything in any copy will update the rest of the copies of that card automatically in the entire app.

 ### How to create a component and modify it